studio24/security-principles/data-privacy.md

 ## External services

-We managed our hosting at AWS either in regions eu-west-1 (Ireland) or eu-west-2 (London).
+We manage our hosting at AWS either in regions eu-west-1 (Ireland) or eu-west-2 (London).
 We use external services to help power websites:

 * [Cloudflare](https://www.cloudflare.com/gdpr/introduction/) - security and performance
 * [Postmark](https://postmarkapp.com/eu-privacy#gdpr) - email delivery